randomPoison/mahjong/README.md

-# .NET Game Prototype
+# Mahjong Prototype

-This project is an prototype of a client-server game architecture, with the server component written in .NET C# and the client using the Unity game engine.
+This project is an prototype of a client-server game architecture, with the server component written in Rust and the client built on the Unity game engine.
 The core architecture uses a persistent websocket connection between client and server for communication.

 The goal is to evaluate: